CY-Chang-tw/UAV_Project-with-Raspberry-Pi/README.md

 # UAV_Project
-UAV project with xbox controller
+UAV project uses Raspberry Pi as a platform and controlled the UAV by xbox controller